lizard-buzzard/spring-security-user-registration/README.md

 - utility methods in BaseRepository for finding objects;
 - new RolesPrivilege @Entity joined with Role @Entity;
 - User @Entity extended by email field;
-- first not working draft of UserService;
+- first, not working draft of UserService;
-- separation of @Entity and DTO for User, ViewFormUser introduced for server-side fields check
+- separation of @Entity and DTO for User, ViewFormUser introduced for the server-side fields check.

 ### ApplicationListener<ContextRefreshedEvent> ###
- * ContextRefreshedEvent.
+ * __ContextRefreshedEvent__.
 This event is published when the ApplicationContext is either initialized or refreshed ([Event Handling in Spring](https://www.tutorialspoint.com/spring/event_handling_in_spring.htm)).
- * We use this to create and populate DB tables
+ * We use this to create and populate DB tables.

 ### DTO User class ViewFormUser ###
-Entity is class mapped to table.
-Dto is class mapped to "view" layer mostly.
-What needed to store is entity & which needed to 'show' on web page is DTO ([JAVA: Difference between Entity and DTO](https://stackoverflow.com/questions/39397147/java-difference-between-entity-and-dto)).
+__Entity__ is the class mapped to table.
+DTO is the class mapped to the "view" layer mostly.
+What served to store is an entity, and which needed to 'show' on the web page is DTO. ([JAVA: Difference between Entity and DTO](https://stackoverflow.com/questions/39397147/java-difference-between-entity-and-dto)).

 ## --Commit-7-- ##
-New fields and buttons on registration form were added
+New fields and buttons on the registration form were added.

 ## --Commit-8-- ##
-The commit works with the simple Hibernate Validator-JSR 380 and Thymeleaf template engine for internationalizing HTML forms' fields names and error messaging. __Neither BindingResult nor plain target object for bean name ‘mybean’ available as request attribute.__ error resolved.
+This commit works with the simple Hibernate Validator-JSR 380 and Thymeleaf template engine for internationalizing HTML forms' fields names and error messaging.
+__Neither BindingResult nor plain target object for bean name ‘mybean’ available as request attribute.__ error resolved.

 ### Thymeleaf Java library ###
 __Thymeleaf__ is a Java library.
 It is an __XML/XHTML/HTML5 template engine__ able to apply a set of transformations to template files in order to display data and/or text produced by your applications.